chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 sudo nano /etc/meshtasticd/config.yaml
 # Honestly you can leave the web service turned off.
 API is enough
 # Set either the MAC address or MACAddressSource, not both.
 It's at bottom of YAML.
 Eth0 is best choice
+# I also set maxnodes to 400.

 # Select same model as above
 #sudo nano /etc/meshtasticd/config.d/NebraHat_1W.yaml
 sudo nano /etc/meshtasticd/config.d/NebraHat_2W.yaml
-# Verify power level is set to 8 or lower.
+# If 2W, verify power level is set to 8 or lower.
 Obviously change 2W to 1W if purchased that model.
 # Shouldn't need to make changes, but if you have problems below such as "No sx1262 radio" uncomment the CS line
 # to look for errors: journalctl -xeu meshtasticd.service